Introduction

 Include monitoring for:

-latency, success/fail count
+call_toollatency, success/fail count -

 Session count, memory usage